-In this article, we’ve put together a comprehensive practical guide on how to remove grease stains from upholstery and carpets from our professional carpet cleaners.
+In this article, we’ve put together a comprehensive practical guide on removing grease stains from carpets and upholstery from our professional carpet cleaners.
 So, be sure to stick around!

 Step 1: Prepare the Necessary Materials